Not too perfect

 When you think of mobility in the future, what do you picture?

 I have a very specific image in mind.
 It comes from an old schoolbook.
 The image shows Amsterdam in the Netherlands and illustrates the problem of more and more densely built-up cities.
 Various modes of transportation - airplanes, ships, trains, cars - are all pictured in one image.
 They all coexist and meet a need in the very different situations in which they are required.
 This vision feels realistic and tangible to me.

 And when you think about your hometown, what do you wish for the future?

 Stockholm in 2040?
 My city will also use these variable modes of transportation.
 But a lot will change going forward.
 I wish for global awareness of sustainability issues to grow more quickly.

 Anne-Li Karlsson, 48, Illustrator

 The Korean-born Swedish artist was adopted when she was one year old.
 Stockholm has been her home ever since.
-In summer 2017, the illustrator created a paper city for Audi with power lines drawn in electrically conductive ink.
+The illustrator created a paper city for Audi with power lines drawn in electrically conductive ink.

 Models, products and services – switch to your country / sales region website and discover the regional diversity of Audi.